Last Updated: September 24, 2021

 6. Bundling auto insurance and house insurance saves you an average of 16%.

-7. A poor credit score could increase the average home insurance cost premiums as much as 91%.
+7. A poor credit score could increase the average home insurance cost premiums by as much as 91%.

 Credit-based insurance scores are lawful in most states.
 Unless you live in Hawaii, California, or Massachusetts, your insurance provider may request to see your credit history to figure out your liability.
 In the US, 85% of agencies use the score to establish premiums.